montagejs/montagejs.org/docs/serialization-format.md

 * The HTML body section contains a single `<input>` tag, identified with the [custom data-attribute](http://www.whatwg.org/specs/web-apps/current-work/multipage/elements.html#custom-data-attribute) `data-montage-id` of `fName`.
 * The head section contains a `<script>` block of type `text/montage-serialization`.
 This block contains all serialized MontageJS objects used in the document.
 * The serialization block declares a MontageJS TextField component with an object label of `firstName`.
-The component's module ID ("digit/ui/text.reel") and its name ("textfield") allow MontageJS to recreate the component from its serialized form at runtime.
+The component's module ID ("digit/ui/text.mod") and its name ("textfield") allow MontageJS to recreate the component from its serialized form at runtime.
 * The `properties` object assigns initial values to the component's properties.
 One of the most important properties of a Montage component is its `element` property, which corresponds to the associated HTML body element on which the component operates.
 In this case, the TextField component's `element` property is set to the `<input>` tag that has the ID `"fName"`.
 The Montage serialization format provides a special JSON object representation to refer to an element.
 This special object's name is a hash mark ("#") and its value is the ID of the element.
-* Montage can load components from a directory that has a .reel extension.
-The module system redirects `require("x.reel")` to `require("x.reel/x")`.
+* Montage can load components from a directory that has a .mod extension.
+The module system redirects `require("x.mod")` to `require("x.mod/x")`.

 ## Declaration Owner
 A Montage serialization can declare an optional object named "owner".
 The specified owner acts as the controller for the document.
 For example, the following code creates a new module (main.js) that exports a `Main` prototype object.